MintonGroup/swiftest/docs/getting-started-guide/index.rst

 .. code-block:: bash

    sudo yum install epel-release
-   sudo yum install doxygen libxml2-devel libcurl-devel fftw-static openblas-devel lapack-devel cmake ninja-build gcc-gfortran graphviz
+   sudo yum install doxygen libxml2-devel libcurl-devel fftw-static openblas-static openmpi-devel lapack-devel cmake ninja-build gcc-gfortran openmpi-devel graphviz

 On a Debian based system, the dependencies can be installed by running the following commands from the command line

 .. code-block:: bash

-   sudo apt-get install doxygen libxml2-dev libcurl4-openssl-dev libfftw3-dev libopenblas-dev liblapack-dev cmake ninja-build gfortran graphviz
+   sudo apt-get install doxygen libxml2-dev libcurl4-openssl-dev libfftw3-dev libopenblas-dev liblapack-dev cmake ninja-build gfortran libopenmpi-dev graphviz

 On a MacOS system, be sure homebrew is installed.

 .. code-block:: bash

    brew install coreutils

+Then install the following dependencies by running the following command from the command line

 We provide a script that can be used to set environment variables prior to building the dependencies called ``set_environment.sh``.
 Building the dependencies can be done by running the following command from the command line